radiantmythx/codex-arpg/README.md

 Single runes provide basic skills such as **Melee Strike**, **Blessing**, **Area Blast** and **Time Bolt**.
 Mixing two runes yields combination skills like **Explosive Strike** (Strike+Area), **Enchanted Strike** (Strike+Buff) or **Temporal Aura** (Buff+Time).
 Runes roll up to three affixes which are combined when the resulting skill is cast.

+### Rune Damage
+Runes now define their own base damage range and damage type using the `base_damage_low`, `base_damage_high` and `base_damage_type` fields in their `.tres` files.
+When runes are combined, each portion of the generated skill uses the base damage and type of its contributing rune.
+Flat damage affixes on runes apply only to the skill they create, while equipment affixes continue to apply globally to all skills.
+Damage over time buffs also expose `base_damage_low` and `base_damage_high`, allowing their DPS to be scaled by the caster's stats when applied.

+Updated resources:
+- `resources/runes/item_strike_rune.tres`
+- `resources/runes/item_area_rune.tres`
+- `resources/runes/item_time_rune.tres`
+- `resources/runes/item_buff_rune.tres`
+- `resources/skills/rune_time.tres`
+- `resources/skills/rune_strike_time.tres`

 ### Adding New Skills
 1. Create a script extending `Skill` (see `scripts/skills/` for examples) and export any parameters you need.
 2. Create a new `.tres` resource in `resources/skills/` that points to the script and assign appropriate tags.